 A fee shall be assessed for each square foot of additional land coverage created.
-The amount of contribution shall be established in the Rules of Procedure.
+The amount of contribution shall be established and periodically updated by Resolution of the Board and recorded in a fee schedule in the Rules of Procedure.